 Look for areas where there may be water damaged or wherever there is a “musty” smell.
 This usually is an indication of rotting wood which is typically a home for mold and will require immediate removal.

 Your bathroom and shower tiles

 When looking for spores, monitor your tiles as well.
 If they have a muddy appearance and are particularly wet and slimy, it is likely that spores have started growing on them.

 Any floors, tile, or walls that feel soft or spongy are likely compromised by mold.
 This requires a professional to help with water damage restoration, as well as mold removal.

 If you see spores, it is likely that there is more than meets the eye.
 You likely have a severe problem if you can already see the black spores.

-Gear for bathroom mold removal
+Protective gear for bathroom mold removal